Juani Feliz

-In 2022, Feliz was named one of People En Espanol's 50 Más Bellos ("50 Most Beautiful") of 2022.
+In 2022, Feliz was included in People en Español's list of "50 Más Bellos" ("50 Most Beautiful")..

+She was nominated for the "Best Actor/Actress Abroad" award at the Soberano Awards in the Dominican Republic in both 2023 and 2024.

 Early life

 Feliz was born in the Dominican Republic and raised in the Bronx.
 She started acting at the age of 14 after getting involved in her first school play.
 She landed her first TV role at the age of 15 on Law & Order: Criminal Intent.
 Her acting career took a backseat when she graduated high school and studied biomedical engineering at Harvard University.
 After college, Feliz worked at the Wyss Institute for Biologically Inspired Engineering in Boston, where she worked on a clinical trial for a melanoma cancer vaccine and helped develop biomaterials and drug delivery systems.
 During this time she also completed a master's degree at Harvard.
 Despite her career in bioengineering, Feliz made her return to acting in 2016.

 Career

 Upon her return to acting, Feliz made her big screen debut in The Purge: Election Year.
 Between 2016 and 2018, she guest starred on various TV series including Blue Bloods, Power, Shades of Blue, One Dollar and had a major supporting role in the film Canal Street.
 In 2017, she was one of the 12 actors chosen to be part of the ABC Discovers Talent Showcase.
 In 2019, she filmed her first network pilot as a series regular on the ABC romantic drama Until The Wedding and filmed for a major supporting role in the upcoming feature film Quiet In My Town.
 In 2020, Feliz won Best Supporting Actress at the Utah Film Festival for her performance in the indie short Below The Belt.

 In 2021, she played Isabela Benitez-Santiago in Amazon's comedy series Harlem, from Tracy Oliver and Amy Poehler.

 In 2022, she played Carmen in the HBO Max limited series DMZ, from Ava DuVernay and Roberto Patino.
 Later that year, she played Alejandra Lopez in the FX limited series Fleishman Is In Trouble, Taffy Brodesser-Akner's screen adaption of her 2019 NYT best-selling novel.